Bikerni Association of Women Motorcyclists

 The Bikerni Association of Women Motorcyclists (The Bikerni for short) is an all-women motorcycle club in India.
 It was formed at Pune in 2011 by Urvashi Patole and Firdaus Shaikh, and had over 515 members by 2014.
 As of 2015, the group has over 2,000 members.
-It was recognized by Women's International Motorcycle Association as the first all-women motorcycle association in India. and is largely recognised as the first and largest all women motorcyclists association in India even today.
+It was recognized by Women's International Motorcycle Association, and is the first and largest all-women motorcycle association in India.
+Its Delhi chapter was started by Shabnam Akram in 2012.
+It has 17 chapters in India.